Wanda Quilhot

-Wanda Quilhot (born 1929) is a Chilean biologist, most noted for her work in lichenology.
+Wanda Quilhot (1929 – September 2023) was a Chilean biologist, most noted for her work in lichenology.
 She was among the first women scientists allowed to participate in research in Antarctica with the International Council for Science (ICSU), conducting research there beginning in 1963.
 Three lichen species Menegazzia wandae, Pseudocyphellaria wandae, and Strigula wandae have been named in her honor.
 The Latin American Group of Lichenology has created a prize in her name to recognize research excellence in the field of lichenology.
+Quilhot died in September 2023.

 Early life

 Wanda Quilhot Palma was born in Chile in 1930.
 As a child, she wanted to be a nurse, but after a childhood accident left her in a cast and with a traction device, forcing her to remain bedfast for five years, she changed her mind.
 Unable to study during her confinement, by the time she finished her secondary education, Quilhot was twenty-four.
 At the time, women were not encouraged to pursue university degrees, but her sister an uncle, Octavio Palma, a noted Chilean educator, advocated for her to pursue further education.
 In 1955, she enrolled in biology courses and worked at the newly created Institute of Zoological Research, under Guillermo Mann, finishing her degree in 1959.